YottaDB/YDBDoc/MessageRecovery/errors.rst

 Compile Time/Run Time Error: This indicates that the label xxxx with a formallist; is invoked from within a routine with a longer actuallist (during compile-time).
 At run-time, a similar error can occur when a longer actuallist is supplied by an invocation from another routine.

 Action: Review the interface between the DO command and the subroutine.
-Modify the actuallist, formallist, and/or label, as appropriate.
+Modify the actuallist, formallist and/or label, as appropriate.

 ----------
 ACTOFFSET